BIGJRA/BIGJRA.github.io/rejuv.md

 Start by heading through Amethyst Cave to Route 2.

 Pick up one of the blue item balls.
-If you have 50,000, you’re welcome to pay for the item, but if not, you’ll get teleported to the THIEF’S DUNGEON!
+If you have 50,000, you're welcome to pay for the item, but if not, you'll get teleported to the THIEF'S DUNGEON!

 After talking to the grunt and getting out, memorize the map on the wall.
-If you don’t take the path outlined, you will get destroyed… Enter the door that corresponds to yellow to get an *Ice Stone,* or *Dusk Stone* depending on random chance.
+If you don't take the path outlined, you will get destroyed… Enter the door that corresponds to yellow to get an *Ice Stone,* or *Dusk Stone* depending on random chance.